 XML Print

-2- Department of Statistics, Allameh Tabataba’i University, Tehran, Iran
+2- Department of Statistics, Faculty of Statistics Mathematics and Computer, Allameh Tabataba’i University, Tehran, Iran.

-3- M.D, Neurology Department, School of Medicine, Iran university of Medical Science, Tehran, Iran
+3- Department of Neurology, School of Medicine, Iran University of Medical Sciences, Tehran, Iran.

 Abstract:

-Background and Objective: Cognitive trajectories in individuals with a baseline Clinical Dementia Rating (CDR) score of 0.5 vary widely, ranging from recovery (stable reverse migration) to resistance to recovery.
+Introduction: Cognitive trajectories in individuals with a baseline clinical dementia rating (CDR) score of 0.5 vary widely, ranging from recovery (stable reverse migration) to resistance to recovery.
 Identifying predictors of these trajectories is essential for targeted interventions.
-This study aimed to investigate baseline structural MRI features and clinical factors associated with both rate of recovery and the likelihood of resistance to it, using a penalized mixture cure model (MCM).
+This study aimed to investigate baseline structural magnetic resonance imaging (MRI) features and clinical factors associated with the rate of recovery and the likelihood of resistance to it, using a penalized mixture cure model (MCM).

-Methods: Data from 185 individuals with a baseline CDR = 0.5 in the OASIS-3 database were analyzed.
+Methods: Data from 185 individuals with a baseline CDR of 0.5 in the OASIS-3 database were analyzed.
+OASIS-3 is a retrospective compilation of data for 1378 participants that were collected across several ongoing projects through the WUSTL Knight ADRC over 30 years.
 Structural MRI features and clinical measures were assessed using the latency and incidence components of an MCM.
 The latency component evaluated factors influencing recovery rates, while the incidence component identified predictors of resistance.

-Results: The latency component revealed that increasing right rostral middle frontal thickness (HR = 2.06) was linked to faster recovery, while right frontal pole thickness (HR = 0.48) predicted slower recovery.
-The cure component identified left bankssts volume (OR = 2.21) as a key predictor of resistance, whereas left parsorbitalis thickness (OR = 0.56) was protective.
-Notably, right supramarginal thickness was paradoxically associated with both faster recovery (HR = 1.24) and increased resistance (OR = 1.48), potentially acting as a proxy for both compensatory mechanisms and maladaptive changes.
+Results: The latency component revealed that increasing right rostral middle frontal thickness (hazard ratio [HR]=2.06) was linked to faster recovery, while right frontal pole thickness (HR=0.48) predicted slower recovery.
+The cure component identified left bankssts volume (odds ratio [OR]=2.21) as a key predictor of resistance, whereas left pars orbitalis thickness (OR=0.56) was protective.
+Notably, right supramarginal thickness was paradoxically associated with both faster recovery (HR=1.24) and increased resistance (OR=1.48), potentially acting as a proxy for both compensatory mechanisms and maladaptive changes.

 Type of Study: Original | Subject: Cognitive Neuroscience